zilinskyjan/archive/teaching/nyu/readme.md

-Selected presentations from the classes taught at NYU.
+Selected presentations from classes taught at NYU.